Social Work Placement Requirements

 Please see the Verification page for further information and instructions.

-Download the Social Work Pre Placement Checklist before your bulk compliance checking appointment to ensure you have all the correct documents.
+Download the Verification Checklist before your bulk compliance checking appointment to ensure you have all the correct documents.

 Students will be required to dress according to the dress code at the agency they are placed.
 Students will have a pre placement interview with the agency and will determine the dress requirements at that time.
 It is not expected that students will need to purchase/dress in uniform.

 The Student Placement Acknowledgement Form will be located in Sonia.
 More information on how to access Sonia and it's use will be advised in an information session at a later date.